Zipcoder/reveal-slides.tcuk-light/md/tc/Slides_Day3_8-9.md

 -

-Figure 3.14 shows the result.
 If you actually want to copy all values of one array into a new array, you use the copyOf method in the Arrays class

 ```
 int[] copiedLuckyNumbers = Arrays.copyOf(luckyNumbers, luckyNumbers.length);